FYP-SensorFusion/Background_Activity_Recognition_With_Database/README.md

 # background_bctivity_recognition_with_database

-Health Spark is an innovative application
+Health Spark is aaaa an innovative application

 ## Getting Started